MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 **Fixes**:

 Fixes for stability and for specific scenarios that include:

+- Prevent labeling while editing a cell in Excel, which previously caused text corruption in that cell.

+- Support for cells in Excel that contain cross-references, which previously caused text corruption in that cell.

+- Support for changing Office themes or Windows themes, which previously caused Excel to not display any data after the theme was changed.

 - Files that have an.xml file name extension can now be inspected for recommended or automatic classification.